COUGS-DESI: A Catalog of Unusual Galaxies with Polar Structures in the DESI Legacy Imaging Surveys: Discussion

 Our simulations identified 6,034 galaxy pairs whose ellipses intersected at four points, corresponding to a probability density of $6.034\times10^{-3}$ per square degree.
 Normalizing by the average number of galaxies across all 1000 simulated fields (39.527) yields a probability of $1.53\times10^{-4}$ per galaxy.
 Among these, 4,706 pairs also satisfied the relative position-angle criterion of $90\degree \pm 50\degree$, corresponding to a normalized probability of $1.19\times10^{-4}$.
 Finally, when additionally requiring that the centers of the two galaxies be separated by no more than one-tenth of the semi-major axis of the larger galaxy, the resulting probability was $2.28\times10^{-5}$ per galaxy.
 These cases were classified as potential false-positive PSGs.

-To estimate the number of overlapping galaxies expected in our sample, we multiplied the final probability by the total number of galaxies across the 1000 simulated fields and then by a factor of 20 to scale to the $\sim$20,000~deg$^2$ area of the SGA footprint.
+To estimate the number of false-positive PSGs in our selection due to galaxy overlaps, we multiplied the final probability by the total number of galaxies across the 1000 simulated fields and then by a factor of 20 to scale to the $\sim$20,000~deg$^2$ area of the SGA footprint.
 This yields an expectation of $\approx18$ galaxies, representing a lower-limit estimate of line-of-sight overlaps that could mimic PSGs.
 When relaxing only the central-offset criterion, we obtain an expected number of $\approx94$ galaxies with polar-angle overlaps.
 The results from our visual classification --- during which we flagged 38 galaxies suspected of being overlapping systems (and therefore excluded them from the catalog) --- fall within this range, suggesting that our inspection procedure was largely effective in identifying most false-positive overlaps.
 Nevertheless, a small number of PSGs in our catalog may ultimately prove to be chance superpositions once kinematic data become available.

-\subsection{Occurrence Rate of PSGs}
+\subsection{Occurrence rate of PSGs}

 To estimate the occurrence rate of PSGs, we calculated the luminosity function for our sample using the Cho\l oniewski method \citep{1986MNRAS.223....1C}, as demonstrated by \citet{2022MNRAS.516.3692S}.
 This non-parametrical method is designed specifically for calculating the luminosity function of a magnitude-limited sample where the homogeneous distribution of galaxies is not assumed.
 Unlike other non-parametrical methods, the Cho\l oniewski method provides a normalized luminosity function with errors.
-We applied this method in its original form, except for changing the integration method to a Simpson method in order to avoid double-counting.
+We applied this method in its original form, except for changing the integration method to a Simpson method to avoid double-counting.
 The luminosity function for the entire sample of PSGs is shown in Fig.~\ref{fig:full_LF}.
 As in Fig.~\ref{fig:gen_stats_zoomed}, PSGs are slightly overrepresented at bright absolute magnitudes compared to the entire SGA sample.
 In addition, the luminosity function for each individual PSG subtype, calculated by the same method, is shown in Fig.~\ref{fig:subtype_LF}.